Christina Nolan: Career

 After graduating from law school, she served as law clerk for Judge F. Dennis Saylor IV on the United States District Court for the District of Massachusetts.

 Nolan previously served as an Assistant District Attorney in Middlesex County, Massachusetts.
 From 2005 to 2009, Nolan worked as a litigation associate at Goodwin Procter in Boston, where she specialized in white collar criminal defense.
 She served as an Assistant United States Attorney for the District of Vermont from 2010 to 2017.
 Nolan was recommended for the position of U.S. Attorney by U.S. Senator Patrick Leahy and Vermont Governor Phil Scott.
-She became the first woman to serve as U.S. Attorney for the District of Vermont.
+She became the first woman to serve as U.S. Attorney for the District of Vermont, confirmed by the United States Senate unanimously.
+As a federal prosecutor, Nolan received the New England Narcotic Enforcement Officer's Association Award for Outstanding Contribution two times.

+During Nolan's tenure as a federal prosecutor, she managed Vermont's first ever federal hate crime conviction.
+Her office also indicted and found convictions for those behind the Jay Peak scandal, the largest case of financial fraud in Vermont's history.
+From October 2018 to February 2020, Nolan's office coordinated with law enforcement in Operation "Fury Road" along Interstate 91.
+The effort resulted in 82 arrests on federal charges, as well as the seizure of 128 firearms, 7,511 rounds of ammunition and “kilograms” of heroin, fentanyl and crack cocaine.

 On February 8, 2021, officials of the new Biden administration requested the resignations of all but two U.S. Attorneys, as is typical for incoming presidential administrations.
 On February 16, Nolan announced her resignation, effective February 28.

 In January 2022, Nolan filed candidacy paperwork with the Federal Election Commission, reflecting that she was exploring a run for the Republican nomination for U.S. Senator from Vermont in 2022.
 On February 22, 2022, she formally announced her candidacy in an exclusive interview with Fox News, followed by release of a three-minute campaign video.
-If she had been elected, she would have been the first woman and first LGBT person to represent Vermont in the United States Senate.

 Despite endorsements from prominent Vermont Republicans such as incumbent Vermont governor Phil Scott and former governor Jim Douglas, Nolan lost the Republican primary to Gerald Malloy, a more conservative candidate, by a small margin.

 Political positions

 Nolan has identified as "an independent thinker" and has expressed willingness to work across the aisle.
-She identifies as an environmentalist and supports LGBTQ+ rights; Nolan herself is lesbian.
+She identifies as an environmentalist and supports LGBTQ+ rights.
 Nolan has voiced support for a public healthcare option, but she opposes Medicare for All.
-Nolan did not commit to voting for Mitch McConnell as majority leader.
+If elected to the senate, Nolan did not commit to voting for Mitch McConnell for Republican leader.

 Nolan also voiced her support for Judge Ketanji Brown Jackson's nomination to the Supreme Court of the United States; only three Republican Senators voted to confirm her.

-Nolan had refused to disclose whether or not she voted for Donald Trump, who nominated her to the position of U.S. Attorney, stating that it might cast doubt on her impartiality in her role as of U.S. attorney.
+Nolan had refused to disclose whether she voted for Donald Trump, who nominated her for U.S. Attorney, stating that it might cast doubt on her impartiality.

+Personal life

+Nolan is gay.
+She has been in a relationship with her partner, Jill Barcia, since 2005.